Skip to content

 Work out individual pain points for everyone in the DMU.

-For example - are they looking to reduce costs?
-Save time?
-Grow their sales?
-Or streamline their existing processes?
+For example, are they looking to reduce costs, save time, grow their sales, or streamline their existing processes?

-Interview the salespeople who are interacting with the DMU.
 Sales reps work at the coalface of business every day.
-The information they pick up during their qualification and discovery calls can be invaluable to the account-based marketer.
+The information they pick up during their qualification and discovery calls can be invaluable to the account based marketer.

 Step 3: Choose the right medium